katholt/RedDog/README.txt

                 - includes of additional option of setting conservation level (DE) further early checks that include:
                 - name of reference/replicons/isolates won't confuse post-NEXUS analysis (i.e. no '+')
-                - output folder does not exist on commencing merge run, target folder has bams/vcfs/stats.txt in right place
             change getRepAllGeneCover to report all isolates AND 'passed' isolates (DE) fix for when a replicon consensus fasta is missing (rare error) (DE) includes new 'warning' file (DE)
-            change behaviour of outgroups - reported (also in outgroups.txt fle) but not removed (DE) Editing and reorder options in config file (DE)
+            change behaviour of outgroups - reported (also in outgroups.txt fle) but not removed (DE) Editing and reorder of options in config file (DE)

 Planned Update(s)